Definition and Example of Other Income on Form 1040

-The IRS requires that you list “type and amount” on line 8 of Schedule 1 and enter the total.
+The IRS requires that you detail the “type and amount” of your other income on line 8 of Schedule 1 and enter the total.
 For example, you'd enter $40 and “jury duty" if you were paid $40 for performing that service.

-Enter the total and attach a statement to your tax return that itemizes where the income came from if you had many sources of other income during the course of the year, too many to detail in the allotted space.
+Enter the total, and attach a statement to your tax return that itemizes where the income came from if you had many sources of other income during the course of the year, too many to detail in the allotted space.